LMS Reviews & Tutorials

 LearnDash + Divi – Issues & Solutions

 If you’re using Divi along with LearnDash, you might be running into some issues.
-The most common issue is that the Focus Mode width you set in your LearnDash settings is not being respected.
+The most common issue is that the LearnDash Focus Mode width you set in your LearnDash settings is not being respected.
 Content is appearing on the page with a very small width, as opposed to taking up the full screen or full width of the content area.

 This article will explain all the issues we’ve found with Divi & LearnDash, and provide solutions for fixing them.